RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - **Migrating data from an external MySQL database to an Amazon Aurora MySQL DB cluster  by using an Amazon S3 bucket**

 - Migrate an Oracle database to Aurora PostgreSQL using AWS DMS (AWS Data Migration Service ) and AWS SCT(AWS Schema Conversion Tool)

-## Amazon QuickSight

-QuickSight **don't support IAM.
-We use users and groups** to view the QuickSight dashboard

 ## Amazon Elastic Block Store (Amazon EBS)